open-edge-platform/infra-onboarding/hook-os/README.md

 This repo is forked from the open source repo [github.com/tinkerbell/hook](https://github.com/tinkerbell/hook).

-This repository also holds the scripts needed to:

-1. Cryptographuc signing the HookOS
-2. Creating a grub needed to boot HookOS from disk and into RAM

 Following components have been added to the open source Hook OS for our specific purpose

 1. Device Discovery: This service can read all the hardware data (serial number, UUID etc) and send out to the Edge Orchestrator